duckyfuz/treehouse/README.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690371277121/387250ca-b257-4d34-a00a-8f0066e5759b.png align="center")

 [AWS Amplify's UI Builder](https://help.figma.com/hc/en-us/articles/6376798776343-AWS-Amplify-Studio-and-Figma) gives you the ability to create front-end components from Figma, and that was exactly what I did.
-Using Amplify Studio, I managed to create a [collection](https://docs.amplify.aws/console/tutorial/collections/) that was sorted and paginated.
-All without writing a single line of code!
+Using Amplify Studio, I was able to create a [collection](https://docs.amplify.aws/console/tutorial/collections/) that was sorted and paginated, all without writing a single line of code!

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690373704278/7ba2c2e6-f8a5-4d2a-b237-514db109074d.png align="center")

 However, I was never able to figure out how to set dynamic component properties on Amplify Studio.
-After diving into the [documentation](https://docs.amplify.aws/console/), I learnt how to "[extend-via-code](https://docs.amplify.aws/console/uibuilder/override/#extend-generated-collections-via-overrideitems-prop)" to dynamically disable signup buttons for certain activities.
+Determined to find a solution, I delved into the [documentation](https://docs.amplify.aws/console/) and learned how to utilize the "[extend-via-code](https://docs.amplify.aws/console/uibuilder/override/#extend-generated-collections-via-overrideitems-prop)" approach to dynamically disable signup buttons for certain activities

 ```javascript
 <FutureActivityModal